WEST VIRGINIA STATE POLICE

 The Laboratory is composed of seven specialized sections that provide the following services:

-- Analysis and identification of controlled substances (Seized Drugs Section).
+• Analysis and identification of controlled and non-controlled substances and quantitation of select controlled substances (Seized Drugs).

-- Analysis, identification, and quantification of ethyl alcohol, suspected alcoholic beverages, and blood alcohol content level.
-Analysis of urine and blood specimens for the presence of drugs (Toxicology Section).
+• Analysis, identification, and quantification (select sample types) of ethyl alcohol in suspected alcoholic beverages and blood/urine specimens.
+Analysis, identification, and quantification (select sample types) of urine and blood specimens for the presence of drugs (Toxicology).

-- Analysis and identification of ignitable liquids in charred debris and other forms of evidence.
-Analysis and identification of primer gunshot residues (Trace Evidence Section).
+• Analysis and identification of ignitable liquids in fire debris and other forms of evidence.
+Analysis and identification of primer gunshot residue (Trace Evidence).